-On each day of this practical course, as the volunteer patients progress through their treatment, you will see just how to apply all tools and techniques; how each patient reacts and responds in their own individual way and how to work with these unique reactions.
+On each day of this practical course, as the volunteer clients progress through their treatment, you will see just how to apply the relevant/appropriate tools and techniques; how each client reacts and responds in their own individual way and how to work with these unique reactions.

 Witness genuine application of therapy/techniques, benefit from full explanations and instruction, have the opportunity to discuss with the tutor/therapist, before putting this into action yourself during the supervised practice sessions.

-Starting with the each patients’ first visit on day one of the course – and on each successive day of the course to completion of treatment – you will witness and learn:-
+Starting with the each clients’ first visit on day one of the course – and on each successive day of the course to completion of treatment – you will witness and learn:-

 - How to run the initial consultation